 Limiting the amount or avoiding consuming the following foods and drinks completely while breastfeeding can be helpful:

-Although, studies have shown that many mothers restrict eating things for indistinct reasons so as long as you consult with your doctor and take caution as your begin breastfeeding, your baby will be happy and reach his developmental goals with a varied and healthy diet.
+Studies have shown that many mothers restrict eating things for indistinct reasons so as long as you consult with your doctor and take caution as you begin breastfeeding, your baby will be happy and reach their developmental goals with a varied and healthy diet [4].

 Should you avoid foods with strong flavours like garlic?

-It's long been recommended to avoid strong flavours like garlic and spices while breastfeeding as it can cause babies to become unsettled or upset, develop colic, or experience wind or gas.
-But, research has found that while garlic can change the smell and flavour of breast milk, small amounts of the vegetable shouldn't cause fussiness in babies.
+It's long been recommended to avoid strong flavours like garlic and spices while breastfeeding as it can cause babies to become unsettled or upset, develop colic, or experience wind or gas [5].
+However, research has found that while garlic can change the smell and flavour of breast milk, small amounts of the vegetable shouldn't cause fussiness in babies.

 "Infants rarely react to a food that mothers eat, and the few foods that have been observed to cause reactions differed among infants, so it is not reasonable to recommend that all breastfeeding mothers avoid certain foods," the research concluded.